-7.4 Academic impact of research, i.e. the contribution that research brings to academic advances across and within disciplines, is valuable, but will be assessed through other elements such as outputs or environment in the exercise.
+- Academic impact of research, i.e. the contribution that research brings to academic advances across and within disciplines, is valuable, but will be assessed through other elements such as outputs or environment in the exercise.
 As the impact element concerns impact beyond academia, impact is not in any case meant to be a reflection of the quality of the initial research outputs.
 Measures such as journal impact factor or citation indices are relevant to academic impact, and should be handled, where an individual panel decides to use metrics/citation data, in the assessment of research outputs.
-For the purpose of research assessment, the scope of impact as a distinct element -

-- (a) excludes impacts on research or the advancement of academic knowledge within the higher education sector; - (b) excludes impacts on students, teaching or other activities within the submitting university; and - (c) includes other impacts on teaching or students where they extend significantly beyond the submitting university, or on other fields (e.g. impact of text mining technologies in linguistics or computer science research in the medical or commercial field).

-7.5 The impacts must be generated or substantially supported by the submitting university, and may occur in any geographical location whether locally, regionally, nationally or internationally.
+For the purpose of research assessment, the scope of impact as a distinct element - (a) excludes impacts on research or the advancement of academic knowledge within the higher education sector; - (b) excludes impacts on students, teaching or other activities within the submitting university; and - (c) includes other impacts on teaching or students, but only where they extend significantly beyond the submitting university; or on other fields (e.g. impact of text mining technologies in linguistics or computer science research in the medical or commercial field), in the context of paragraphs 7.4(a) and 7.4(b) above. - 7.5 The impacts must be generated or substantially supported by the submitting university, and may occur in any geographical location whether locally, regionally, nationally or internationally.
 While impacts could be at different stages of development, the impacts to be assessed should occur in the assessment period.
 This may include, for example, impacts at an early stage, or impacts that may have been submitted in RAE 2020, started prior to 1 October 2019 but have new or expanding impact enabled during the assessment period from 1 October 2019 to 30 September 2025.
-For the latter, i.e. continuing impact case studies, clear evidence of the manner and extent to which the development of the impact goes distinctly beyond that presented in the previously submitted impact case study in RAE 2020 should be provided.
+For the latter, i.e. continued impact case studies, clear evidence of the manner and extent to which the development of the impact expands its scope beyond that presented in the previously submitted impact case study in RAE 2020 should be provided.
+Case studies will be considered to be continued if both - (a) the body of underpinning research is the same as described in the RAE 2020 case study.
+This should not be understood solely in relation to the referenced outputs, but means that the continued case study does not describe any major and significant new research having

+Examples on continued impact case studies can be found from the impact case studies database < https://results2021.ref.ac.uk/impact of the United Kingdom Research Excellence Framework 2021 for reference.

+&lt;sup>5 Otherwise, a case study will be considered new where major and significant additional underpinning research has taken place since that described in the previous case study, which has made a distinct and material contribution to the impact, and/or the impact types or beneficiaries have changed; or the impact types and beneficiaries of the cases submitted in RAE 2020 and RAE 2026 show no broad overlap.

+taken place since the previous case study that has made a distinct and material contribution to the impact; and

+(b) broad overlap in the impact types and beneficiaries of what was submitted in RAE 2020 is shown, but now going distinctly beyond that, and possibly also expanding the range of impact types and/or beneficiaries.

+For the purpose of RAE 2026, only those aspects of a continued impact case that expand its scope beyond previously submitted in RAE 2020 will be considered for scoring.